Saicharan67/Chat-App/README.md

 # Overview

-This is a Web Messenger Project Built By React as Frontend and Redux for State Management and Firebase for Authentication and Database..🙃🙃
+This is a Web Messenger Project Built By React for Frontend and Redux for State Management and Firebase for Authentication and Database..🙃🙃

 # Working